Brunch at Habitation l'Oiseau

 How do I get there?

-Of course, as always, it all depends on where you’re coming from.
-From the town of Basse-Terre, allow about 30 minutes and 10 km.
+As always, travel time depends on where you’re starting.
+From Basse-Terre, allow roughly 30 minutes for the 10-kilometer drive.
 Here’s the exact route.
-Don’t miss the junction at the Vieux-Habitants exit, just before the Grande Rivière bridge.
-There’s a sign and the GPS won’t go wrong anyway.
+Watch for the turnoff near the Vieux-Habitants exit, just before the Grande Rivière bridge.
+There is a sign, and GPS directions should take you there without difficulty.

 What to do in the area